joseamadorg/mercado-shops-/woo-mercado-pago-module/README.txt

 = v2.0.2 (13/06/2016) =
 * Rollout to Peru
-	This plugin is now supporting Peru, which includes Basic Checkout, Transparent Checkout, Tickets, and local language translations.
+	This plugin is now supporting Peru, which includes Basic Checkout, Custom Checkout, Tickets, and local language translations.
 * Fix a PHP version issue
 	It was reported to us an issue in a function that uses an assign made directly from an array field.
 This feature is available in PHP 5.4.x or above and we've made an update to support older versions.
 * Fix a tax issue